 Deviations from point 7 of the Code of Practice: All members of the election committee for the supervisory board are appointed from among the groups represented on the supervisory board, in accordance with provisions of the articles of association.

 The composition of the board of directors shall be based on the bank's articles of association.
 In the election of board members the criteria of competence, capacity and diversity are in focus.
-The individual director’s background is described in this annual report and at smn.no.
-The board of directors meets at least 11 times each year, and the members’ attendance at meetings of the board is described in this annual report.
-The directors are encouraged to own the bank’s equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in this annual report and on the bank’s website.
+The individual director’s background is described in the annual report.
+The board of directors meets at least 11 times each year, and the members’ attendance at meetings of the board is described in the annual report.
+The directors are encouraged to own the bank’s equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the board of directors in the annual report and on the bank’s website.